sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-add-validation/cp-mobile-dev-kit-add-validation.md

 [ACCORDION-BEGIN [Step 3: ](Add the validtion rule to the Update entity)]

-Now that you have created the validation rule, you will add it to the Update action.
+Now, that you have created the validation rule, you will add it to the Update action.
 This will tell the Update action to run the validation rule before saving any data.
 If the validation rule is successful, the Update action will save the changes as expected.
 If the validation rule fails, the end-user receives the validation failure message telling them useful information so they can fix the problem before continuing.

 1. Open `Customers_UpdateEntity.action` by double clicking on the action in the project explorer pane.